︎︎︎

 • GROUP - University of Lincoln Fine Art Degree Show (UK)

-• GROUP - National Review of Live Art (UK)
+• GROUP - National Review of Live Art (UK, documentation coming soon)

 Holding The Shadow While Calling Back The Light